tienfeek/chute-tutorials/Android/Image Sharer Tutorial/README.md

 ShareViewTutorialApp can extend GCShareViewApp like shown in this tutorial:

 <pre><code>
-public class ShareViewTutorialApp extends GCShareViewApp {
+public class ShareViewTutorialApp extends ImageSharerApp {

 }
 </code></pre>